aymeric-collart/aymeric-collart.github.io/_posts/2024-11-16-30DayMapChallenge-Day2.md

 | Truku        |  165              |  35 117        |
 | Sakizaya     |  1118             |  2             |

-: Table 2.
-Population number for each ethnic group (according to their living area)

 Second, we have the table of the repartition of the population accordind to their age and whether they live in mountain areas.
 I just give the numbers of interest here:

+<i>Table 3.
+Population number and proportion based on the group of age (all ethnic groups aggregated)</i>
 |                      | Non-mountain areas   | Mountain areas       |
 | :---:                | :---:                | :---:                |
 | Total                |  283 595  (100%)     |  324 349  (100%)     |